 There are few things more confusing to new anglers than shopping around for a fly rod.
-For better or for worse, high technology has struck the fly rod market.
+For better or for worse, high technology has struck the fly fishing rod market.
 And with it has come a wild assortment of high-tech sounding names, none of which make much sense to new anglers.

 So, in an effort to break free of this confusion, I've prepared this buyers guide to fly rods.
-Hopefully, after reading this article, you'll walk away with a better idea of what kind of fly rod to get, and why.
+Hopefully, after reading this article, you'll walk away with a better idea of what kind of fly fishing rod to get, and why.

 And just as importantly, you won't have "buyer’s remorse" three months after purchasing the fly rod.